 It’s that time of the year again, when you bring out the big bag of candy, put on your spookiest outfit, and turn off the lights and pretend no one’s home.
 It’s Halloween!

-And to celebrate, we rounded up five of our favorite VR games which span a number of horror sub-genres:
+And to celebrate, we rounded up 10 of our favorite VR games which span a number of horror and thriller sub-genres.

 Resident Evil 7 biohazard (PSVR)

 If you own a PSVR, you might look no further than Capcom’s Resident Evil 7 biohazard (2017), one of the best VR adaptations on the PlayStation Store currently.
-Sorry folks, but the version on Steam doesn’t have VR support, so PSVR only for now.
+Sorry folks, but the version on Steam still doesn’t have VR support, so PSVR only for now

 Link: PlayStation Store (PS4, PSVR)